wookiekim/research_questions/terms_expressions.md

 6. Conducive
 * good for, helpful to
   * "new architectures and initialization schemes with the same properties that are conducive to learning"

+7. Latent
+* Existing but not yet developed or manifest; hidden or concealed